CodingNomads/Java-Summer-Session/week_6/Week_6.md

 ## Quiz Questions

 1. **What is an exception in Java?**
+It's an error/event that disrupts the normal flow.
+To avoid an application crash, use try/catch block
+If you don't know what to do when the exception happens, throw it A method that throws an exception must indicate that it might throw an exception using the "throws" keyword

 2. **What block is always executed regardless of an exception?**
+The "finally" block (which is optional) will ALWAYS be executed

 3. **How do you define a custom exception?**
+By creating a new class that "extends Exception"
+Don't forget about the constructor that takes a message and passes it to the super constructor "super(msg);"

 4. **Which classes are used for reading text files line by line?**
+The BufferedReader/BufferedWriter classes can read/write line-by-line

 5. **What does `<T>` represent in a generic class?**